-We provide journalists across the world with the necessary knowledge and skills to produce reports and undertake investigations exposing human trafficking and modern slavery.
+We provide journalists across the world with the necessary knowledge and skills to produce reports and undertake investigations on migration,human trafficking and modern slavery.

 Slavery is a global trade worth at least $150 billion a year.
 Although it is illegal in almost every country, the industry continues to grow.
 As such, it has never been more important to boost media coverage of modern slavery around the world.

 Slavery exists in many forms.
 Forced labour involves people working under the threat of violence, usually with no pay.
 In bonded labour, people are trapped in debt and forced to work to pay it off; many never manage to do so.
 Trafficking is the practice of trading and transporting people from one place to another, into conditions of slavery.

 The Thomson Reuters Foundation enables journalists around the world to produce high quality coverage of this issue.
 With support from the C&A Foundation, we run a programme in India to train and mentor journalists by helping them develop their expertise in reporting on modern slavery.
 Our team of journalists in India also exclusively covers slavery and trafficking for our dedicated vertical on the Thomson Reuters Foundation’s news site.
 India is a key country in the fight against slavery – the Global Slavery Index estimates that it has the highest number of people enslaved, at over 18 million.